-These words or phrases can introduce ambiguity, signal belonging (or not) and exclude people who are older, younger or from different socioeconomic backgrounds.
-The first step is to be aware of when you are using these potentially problematic words.
+These are just some examples of common language bias that can introduce ambiguity, signal belonging (or not) and exclude people who are older, younger or from different socioeconomic backgrounds.